Free Google Review Response Generator

 How this tool differs from Birdeye, Reputation.com, and ChatGPT

-We built this because every existing option had at least one of three problems: paid-only ($300+/mo), email-gated, or didn't apply industry compliance rules.
-Here's how we compare:
+We built this because every existing option had at least one of three problems: paid-only ($300+/mo), email-gated, or did not apply industry compliance rules.
+Here is how we compare:

 | Feature | theStacc | Birdeye / Reputation | ChatGPT prompt |